anapenedos/PhosQuest/README.md

 The uploaded file used for data analysis must be in the following format

 -	tab or comma separated data saved as tsv, csv or txt format
--	X columns containing the following information in the following order.
+-	X columns containing the following information in the following order.**UPDATE AS APPROPRIATE** Substrates.

-Substrates. **UPDATE AS APPROPRIATE**
+  1)	Substrates

-  1)	Control
+  2)  Control
-  2)	Condition
+  3)	Condition
-  3)	P value
+  4)	P value
-  4)	CV
+  5)	CV

 ## Data sources